 Our chefs pan-sear chicken breasts until the outside is slightly charred and the inside is still juicy, then simmer them in the mix of caramelized onion and red wine sauce.
 It makes an intriguing feast for your eyes and taste buds.

-Is French Onion Chicken Healthy?
+Is This Chicken Healthy?

 Our chefs have worked extremely hard to ensure this French onion chicken is healthy, nutritious, and diet-appropriate.